marifyo/fggcosha/_posts/2015-12-15-profile-millie.md

 In her spare time, she loves to inspire young students and females from less privileged backgrounds, helping them achieve their best sexual and reproductive health.
 With an ardent belief that quality health is a basic human right, she is very passionate about providing impeccable standards of care, high patient satisfaction and comprehensive patient education while simultaneously educating medical students and residents.

 She has written various groundbreaking publications, made professional presentations and belongs to 7 globally-acclaimed professional Boards, Colleges and Organizations.
-She is multilingual, speaks perfect English and Dutch as well as French.
+She is multilingual, speaks fluent English, Ibo, Dutch as well as French.

-Mmiliaku is also supporter of our Alumnae and has generously volunteered to provide one-on-one counselling sessions during our 2016 Reunion Convention in Los Angeles.
+Mmiliaku is also a supporter of our Alumnae chapter and has generously volunteered to provide one-on-one counselling sessions during our 2016 Reunion Convention in Los Angeles.

 Federal Government Girls' College Onitsha Alumnae Association USA/Canada Chapter is very proud of Dr. Milie Nwoye, a celebrated alumna and woman of accomplishment who is making us proud globally!